Venture-Miner/nfboost-backoffice/docs/event-management/events/groups/update-group.md

 ![1](/img/criandogrupo.png)

 The list of groups for this event is displayed.
-To update a group, click "Settings" icon next to the "Sliders" icon.Change the group form and click "Update".
+To update a group, click "Settings" icon next to the "Sliders" icon.
+Change the group form and click "Update".
 The changed group is displayed in the list.

 ![1](/img/atualizargrupo.png)